JordyAaldering/Big-Data/docs/assignment06.md

 ## Linked Domains

-Our goal will be to do some analysis of this CommonCrawl, using standalone Spark code which we will submit to the cluster.
+We are going to do some analysis of this CommonCrawl, using standalone Scala code which we will submit to the cluster.
 My plan is to find out how many times certain domains are linked.
 For instance, we would expect domains like 'facebook<area>.com' to be linked many times.
 It might be interesting to see how this compares to other domains.
+We are also going to try to see how the web evolved by looking at how many times these domains were linked each year, which should show us if domains became more or less popular over time.

 ## Counting Links